okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/test-scim-api/index.md

 After importing the Okta SCIM test suite into Runscope, you need to configure the test for your SCIM integration:

-1. You should be looking at the **API Tests** screen in Runscope, if not, click the **Tests** tab at the top of Runscope's user interface.
+1. You should be looking at the **API Tests** screen in Runscope, if not, click the **Tests** tab at the top of the Runscope user interface.
 1. You should see a test named **Okta SCIM X.X Spec Test** (where X.X corresponds to the SCIM version of the JSON file you uploaded).
 1. Click **Edit** on the test panel.
 1. The **Okta SCIM X.X SPEC Test** screen appears.
 Under the **Environment** section of your test, there is a collapsed section labelled **Test Settings** .
 Click the small arrow to expand this section.